lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 *When?* {{2}}

-- Units are mostly same {{2}}
+- Units are the same/similar {{2}}
-- Emphasize patterns {{2}}
+- Emphasize patterns or comparisons {{2}}
-- Items are compared {{2}}
 - Lots of data to show {{2}}

 `@script`
-When deciding on how to present your results, you should first think of how to graph your data.
-Graphs are incredibly powerful at communicating information because they leverage our innate human reliance on our visual system.
+When deciding how to present your results, you should first think of how to graph your data.
+Graphs are incredibly powerful at communicating information because they leverage our reliance on our visual system.
 Graphs are easier to interpret than tables and allow for greater information transmission.

 Graphs are especially useful when units of measure are the same or similar, when you want to emphasize patterns or comparisons, and when there is a lot of data to show.